jkrumbiegel/MakieLayout.jl/docs/src/layoutables_examples.md

 ![example lslider](example_lslider.png)

-If you want to programatically move the slider, you can use the convenience function `set_close_to!(ls::LSlider, value)`.
+If you want to programmatically move the slider, use the function `set_close_to!(ls::LSlider, value)`.
+Don't manipulate the `value` attribute directly, as there is no guarantee that this value exists in the range underlying the slider, and the slider's displayed value would not change anyway by changing the slider's output.

 ## LText